Peter van Agtmael grapples with chronicling the post-9/11 era

 We caught up with Peter, whose recent show at the Bronx Documentary Center, “Look at the US,” spans two decades, and seeks to shine a light on the complexities of the post-9/11 era, which is certainly no easy task.

 Here we talk about both his initial attraction to war and what keeps bringing him back to conflict zones.
-We also touch on the war in Ukraine, the importance of fixers, why captioning images is a must, how and when to involve yourself in the coverage or narrative, and why his next project will be (a bit) on the lighter side.
+We also touch on the war in Ukraine, the importance of fixers, why captioning images is a must, how and when to involve yourself in the coverage or narrative, and why his next project will be (a little bit) on the lighter side.

 Peter van Agtmael’s show, “Look at the USA” is up through June 26 at the Bronx Documentary Center in New York City.
 You can also pick up one of his recent photo books, including 2021’s aptly titled “Sorry for the War,” here.